Veverke/Veverke-Genealogy-Tools/README.md

-# WPF-Gedcom-Parser
+# Veverke Genealogy Tools
-Parses GEDCOM files to provide features not available out-of-the-box in the popular family tree softwrares out there
+A software suite providing features not available out-of-the-box in the popular family tree softwares out there

 # Features:
 1. Statistics: